-Why All Survivalists Need Their Own Paracord Belt
+Why All Survivalists Must Have Their Own

-To take even quicker action, you can get a side release buckle so that you'll be able to easily remove the belt.
+To take even quicker action, you can get a side release buckle so you'll be able to easily remove the paracord belt.
 The weave of the belt can make a difference in how quickly you can unravel the cord.

 Something else to consider is to add 3 or 4 paracord belt loops to your belt, then you can use your belt loops to attach gear and it can provide a pretty strong anchor.

 Today we're going to take a look at making a paracord belt using Slatt's rescue belt technique.
 It has a number of benefits: